Some posts contain compensated links. Please read this disclaimer for more info.

-Mercury mining was an important part of local life back in the day, and whilst the mines in the area are now disused, you can head down and have a look around for yourself.
-A guided tour will show you the remaining pieces of mercury left below the ground, and you can also check out an underground chapel.
+Mercury mining was an essential part of local life back in the day, and while the mines in the area are now disused, you can head down and have a look around for yourself.
+A guided tour will show you the remaining mercury pieces below the ground, and you can also check out an underground chapel.

 If soaring amongst the clouds is your thing, then Tolmin is your destination.
 Set in the Triglav National Park, the huge mountains and green valleys, with winding rivers amongst it all, it is the ideal place to try this sport.
 Kobala Hill the best place to take off.